isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/grants.md

       <br>The Digital Resilience Bonus aims to uplift the digital capabilities of a broad-base of enterprises.
 Eligible Food Services and Retail enterprises can receive up to $10,000 one-time cash payouts when they adopt pre-defined categories of solutions.

       <a href="https://www.imda.gov.sg/DRBonus" target="_blank">Find Out More</a>
-  - title: Information technology (IT)
+  - title: Information Technology (IT)
     content:  |
       **GoCloud**
       <br>Supports local information and communications technology (ICT) SMEs to transform traditional software architecture and development practices to Cloud-Native applications, so that they can be more agile, flexible and scalable